SHORELINE PTA COUNCIL

 2. Advocating for better mental health support and funding at the district, local, state and national levels.

-3. Support each other with caregiver connect groups by identifying how we can support caregivers/families with disabilities, IEP's and 504 plans, BIPOC, LGBTQIA2+, foster care, multilingual and families experiencing homelessness.
+3. Support each other with caregiver connect groups to caregivers/families with disabilities, IEP's and 504 plans, BIPOC, LGBTQIA2+, foster care, multilingual and families experiencing homelessness.

 **Success will look like a school district culture where students feel safe when talking about their mental health and know how to seek solutions.